Mohamed El Shorbagy

-Mohamed El Shorbagy (محمد الشوربجي, born 12 January 1991) is an Egyptian-English professional squash player.
+Mohamed El Shorbagy (محمد الشوربجي, born 12 January 1991) is an English professional squash player.
 He represented Egypt from a young age until June 2022, when he switched to represent England.
 He reached a career-high world ranking of World No. 1 in November 2014, March 2018, February 2020, and again in July 2021 and was the 2017 World Squash champion.

 Early life

 El Shorbagy attended Millfield School from 2006 to 2009.

 Career overview

 El Shorbagy joined the PSA tour in 2006, as a 15-year old schoolboy under the tutelage of the legendary Jonah Barrington.
 The Alexandria-born star rose to prominence in 2007 after he became the first player in history to secure a maiden PSA World Tour title at a five star event.

 He became only the second man after fellow Egyptian Ramy Ashour to win the World Junior Championship twice, in 2008 and 2009.
 The Egyptian came close to winning the senior World Championship in 2012 after beating James Willstrop in a five-game semi-final thriller but lost out to compatriot Ashour in the final.

 In 2013, he made it to the semi-finals at the Kuwait PSA Cup, a now defunct World Series Platinum event.
 He also claimed his first World Series win in the Qatar Classic and exhibited supreme form throughout 2014, winning five events including World Series tournaments at the Hong Kong and US Opens.

 In 2014, El Shorbagy opened his year by making the semi-finals of Tournament of Champions, where he lost to Grégory Gaultier in four games.
 In the 2013 PSA World Series Finals (held in March 2014) El Shorbagy recorded his first win over Ramy Ashour, beating him 11–5, 11–5 in the round-robin stage.
 In the semifinals El Shorbagy beat Nick Matthew in five games to reach the final but this time lost to Ashour in a tough 4 games.
 El Shorbagy made the semifinals of the Windy City Open, again losing to Gaultier in four games.
 El Shorbagy continued good form by making the final of the 2014 El Gouna International.

 In November 2014, El Shorbagy became the world number 1 for the first time at the age of 23, courtesy of his victory over Grégory Gaultier in the semi-finals of the 2014 Delaware Investments US Open.
 "It feels unbelievable right now," said El Shorbagy.
 "It's been a dream to get to that spot and I can't believe I'm there right now.
 I came into this tournament knowing there was a big chance to get that World No.1 ranking for the first time in my life."

 He was the second seed for the 2014 Men's World Open Squash Championship and reached his second World Championship final, against compatriot Ramy Ashour.
 The final during the 2014 tournament in Qatar was regarded as one of the greatest squash matches ever.